 State of Washington Classified Job Specification

-This is the fully qualified, journey level of the series.
-Independently manages an assigned financial service workload of intake and initial eligibility determinations and/or on-going maintenance of continuing eligibility in multiple automated eligibility, case management, and workflow systems for cash, medical, food and child care benefit programs.
+This is the fully qualified journey level of the series.
+Positions independently conduct interviews to determine and authorize eligibility and/or on-going maintenance of continuing eligibility, and case actions for financial, medical, food and childcare public benefit programs.

-Attends and completes required training courses as mandated by the agency;
+Attends and completes required training courses (online, classroom and instructor-led) as mandated by the agency; completes on-the-job training, job shadowing, and continued learning;

 Attends and actively participates in agency and community meetings, administrative and court hearings, committees and workgroups; promotes outreach and travels as necessary;